Keyhole Spays

 -

-IV fluids as standard
+IV fluids during surgery

 -